Canadian Environment Week – May 30, 2027

 Environmental protection societies began to appear in the late 19th century, most of which were concerned with air pollution.
 By the 20th century efforts to save wildlife became common, as well as causes against the destruction of forests and other natural resources.

 Canadian Environment Week was created in 1971 by the Canadian Commons to make Canadians aware and concerned about climate and pollution issues facing the environment.
-It is intentionally observed on the week of June 5, coinciding with Clean Air Day on June 2 and World Environment Day on June 5.
+It is intentionally observed around the week of June 5, coinciding with World Environment Day on June 5.

 Canadian Environment Week timeline